Details

 A8: HBO ran a special on the case in 1983 and there are currently ongoing efforts

-America's Most Wanted.
-We will post additional details as they become available.
+FOX's America's Most Wanted.
+We will post additional details as they become

-We were recently able to obtain a copy of the HBO special and are in the process
+available.
+We were recently able to obtain a copy of the HBO special that aired

 Q9: Is there a connection with Ocean City, Maryland?

-A9: At this time the connection with Ocean City is not believed to be credible.
+A9: At this time the connection with Ocean City, Maryland is not believed to be

 Q10: What is the purpose of this web site?